Staticcheck 2022.1 release notes

 This release adds support for Go 1.18 and type parameters (generics).

-Furthermore, it adds two new flags for handling build tags, -matrix
+Furthermore, it adds two new flags for handling build tags, -matrix and -merge.
+Their use is extensively documented

 on the new Build tags page.
 Their intended use is for